- Admissions Process

 - Go to MyCCP.

 - Click on “How do I get a username and password?"
-(You will need your student ID and Social Security number to get started.)
+(You will need your student ID and Social Security or portal access number [for non-U.S. citizens who do not have a Social Security number] to get started.)

 - After logging in, go to Banner Self Service and click on "Student Services."